-The CDIC Act provides for a compensation process for holders of Notes who immediately prior to the making of an Order, directly or through an intermediary, own Notes that after the Order is made, are converted in whole or in part into Common Shares in accordance with their terms.
+The CDIC Act provides for a compensation process for holders of Notes who, immediately prior to the making of an Order, directly or through an intermediary, own Notes that after the Order is made, are converted in whole or in part into Common Shares in accordance with their terms.
 While this process applies to successors of those holders it does not apply to assignees or transferees of the holder following the making of the Order and does not apply if the amounts owing under the relevant Notes are paid in full.

-Under the compensation process, the compensation to which such holders are entitled is the difference, to the extent it is positive, between the estimated liquidation value and the estimated resolution value of the relevant Notes.
+Under the compensation process, the compensation to which such holders are entitled is the difference, to the extent it is positive, between the estimated liquidation value and the estimated resolution value of the relevant Notes less an amount equal to an estimate of losses attributable to the conversion of such Notes into Common Shares.
 The liquidation value is the estimated value the holders would have received if an Order under the Winding-up and Restructuring Act (Canada) had been made in respect of the Bank, as if no Order had been made and without taking into consideration any assistance, financial or otherwise, that is or may be provided to the Bank, directly or indirectly, by CDIC, the Bank of Canada, the Government of Canada or a province of Canada, after any Order to wind up the Bank has been made.